top of page

 Architecture: Superlimão + André Piva Arquitetura

-Project Team: Lula Gouveia, Thiago Rodrigues, Antonio Carlos Figueira de Mello, Rafael Zampini, André Piva, Juliana Sae and Carolina Nigri.
+Project Team: Lula Gouveia, Thiago Rodrigues, Antonio Carlos Figueira de Mello, Rafael Zampini, André Piva, Juliana Sae, and Carolina Nigri.

 Location: Rio de Janeiro, Brazil